-Research by Pew Research Center shows that in the last three years, internet usage by adults has increased by at least 5%.
+Consumer trends show that 77% of patients use online reviews as their first step in finding a new provider.
 The digital transformation that has taken the healthcare industry by storm has completely altered patient-physician discovery and interaction.
 Now, more than ever, healthcare organizations are taking advantage of the marketing opportunities the digital world offers.
 In other words, healthcare marketing plays a very big role in the decisions patients and potential patients are making, since everyone is online.

 Regardless of the type of healthcare practice you’re promoting, the overall objective of healthcare marketing is to connect with patients at the right stage of their journey.
 Before we explore 9 benefits of healthcare marketing for your organization, let’s get the basics out of the way.